 Separate property refers to property individually acquired before marriage or after separation.
 The exception is if you received property during marriage that was only meant for one spouse such as an inheritance.
 Separate property will not be distributed during a divorce.

 During divorce proceedings, the court divides only the marital and divisible property.
 The most common types of property divided at divorce are real property like the family home, personal property like jewelry, income, dividends, benefits, and debts.
 Debts are treated the same as any other property during divorce proceedings.
 The court will also categorize debt based on when it was acquired, who acquired it, and how it was used.
-Our divorce lawyers in Charlotte NC handling your case will be able to give you a good idea as to how your assets will be divided.
+Divorce lawyers in Charlotte NC handling your case will be able to give you a good idea as to how your assets will be divided.

 Considerations for Unequal Distribution